Which Deer Calls Should You Know And Use This November?

 Before you call, take a moment to scan the area around you with your Bushnell binoculars.
 For the reasons above, you’ll want to make sure there are no deer in the area.
 If there are, keep your eyes on them and start calling softly and sparingly to watch their reaction.
 If a buck doesn’t respond to a grunt, you can try a snort wheeze and see what happens.
 If you don’t see any deer around you, start calling softly on your deer calls and work your way up in volume.
 Call for about 30 seconds before giving it a rest.
 Keep an eye on the downwind side of your tree stand because deer will usually try to sneak in and scent check the area for confirmation.
 To give them no excuse to stop approaching, use Code Blue deer scents on each side of your stand and really focus on reducing your movement.
 If you keep an eye on the downwind side, you never know what might try to slip past you.

-The Death Chamber call is an all-in-one, variable-pitch call, which saves space in your backpack and is less of a hassle to deal with in the tree stand.
-It can make multiple sounds from fawns, does, or bucks with the flip of a lever, and even includes a snort wheeze chamber.
-Simply carrying this one along with a rattle call is all you’d need to make all the calls we mentioned above.
+If you’re looking to keep things simple, the Bone Collector Contender call is an all-in-one call, which saves space in your backpack.
+It can make multiple sounds from fawns, does, or bucks simply by adjusting the placement of the O-ring.
+Simply carrying this one along with a rattle bag is all you’d need to make most of the calls we mentioned above.
 If you can do that and follow the tips above, you’ll be set for any hunting season.